VHP4Safety/glossary/README.md

-# Output from the Glossary Task Force
+# Output from the Common Language Task Force

 This webpage includes the glossary  of the terms that are relevant to the [VHP4Safety](https://vhp4safety.nl/) Project.